Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: A brief overview of the cosmological perturbations

 The term $(-i)^{l^{\nu}}(2l^{\nu}+1)$ is taken out to simplify the perturbation equations.
 For calculating the perturbation equations in terms of these variables, we can use Eq.~\ref{radiationPerturbation} and Eq.~\ref{Fterm} and expand them in the Legendre polynomials.
 The perturbation equations for massless neutrinos take the form \citep{Ma1995}

 Here $l^{\nu}$ goes up to $\infty$.
-The truncation condition can be taken as
+The truncation condition can be taken as~\citep{Ma1995}

-The Bessel functions follow a similar recursion relation as Eq.~\ref{eq:Fnu8}.
-Therefore, if we assume that $F_{\nu\, l^{\nu}}\propto j_l(k)$ (which is just an approximation) then we can use the other recursion relations that Bessel functions follow.
-One of such recursion relations for Bessel function is similar to Eq.~\ref{eq:Fnu9}.
-Therefore, the relation shown in Eq.~\ref{eq:Fnu9} is used as the truncation condition~\citep{Ma1995}.
 However, such a choice of truncation condition can lead to a large error in the final power spectrum calculation, due to the propagation error if the Boltzmann hierarchy is truncated after some low $l_{max}^{\nu}$.
-For truncating the set of equations, in \texttt{CMBAns} we use $l_{max}^{\nu}=7$ (which the user can change to any higher value).
-In Fig.~\ref{fig:neutrinoerror} we show the percentage errors $\left(\frac{(C_{l}^{l_{max}^{\nu}}-C_{l}^{l_{max}^{\nu}=8})}{C_{l}^{l_{max}^{\nu}=8}}\times100\%\right)$ involved in the CMB power spectrum calculation for truncating the equations at different $l_{max}^{\nu}$, considering $l_{max}^{\nu}=8$ to be standard.
+For truncating the set of equations, in \texttt{CMBAns} we use $l_{max}^{\nu}=12$ (which the user can change to any higher value).
+In Fig.~\ref{fig:neutrinoerror} we show the percentage errors $\left(\frac{(C_{l}^{l_{max}^{\nu}}-C_{l}^{l_{max}^{\nu}=14})}{C_{l}^{l_{max}^{\nu}=14}}\times100\%\right)$ involved in the CMB power spectrum calculation for truncating the equations at different $l_{max}^{\nu}$, considering $l_{max}^{\nu}=14$ to be standard.
 The plots show that the error introduced due to the truncation of the neutrino equations slowly decreases with the increase in $l_{max}^{\nu}$.

 In Fig.~\ref{fig:delta}, we show the growth of the density fluctuations in neutrino.
 As they don't interact with any other species, their evolution is completely independent of others.
 The modes $\delta_{\nu}$ evolve as $\propto\tau$ before horizon crossing.
 After horizon crossing, when they come in causal contact they start oscillating.